 After you have thrown out everything that you believe might be infested your counter-attack on the bed bug invasion by taking the following steps.

-- 1Start with the bedroom and throw out your mattress if necessary.Disinfect the mattress with Dettol or similar anti-bacterial sanitizer and use a hand steamer, such as the H20 steamer to kill any bugs and their eggs.
-Let air dry, in the sun if possible or simply throw open your Windows and let the sun and fresh air in your home.Advertisement
+- 1Disinfect the mattress with Dettol or similar anti-bacterial sanitizer and use a hand steamer, such as the H20 steamer to kill any bugs and their eggs.
+Let air dry, in the sun if possible or simply throw open your Windows and let the sun and fresh air in your home.Start with the bedroom and throw out your mattress if necessary.Advertisement

 Method 3: By Applying a Homemade Tea Tree Oil Bed Bug Repellent